 Frequent misting by hand, monitoring the medium, and playing with humidity domes are some of the jobs of manual clone production.
 Make the wrong move and be left with wilted, brown rotted stems instead of the prized clones you were counting on growing.

-Step up to an automated cloning machine – cut out the risks & challenges of other methods.
+Step up to an automated cloning machine – cut out a lot of the risks & challenges of traditional cloning.

 If you aren’t experienced in clone propagation, don’t have the time to care for them enough, or wouldn’t like to gamble on success, then a cloning machine is for you.